Chasith-Randima/salary-calculator-2024-Q2-63777752/README.md

 ## Conclusion

-This guide provides a comprehensive overview of the Salary Calculator 2024 Q2 project, including installation, running, and deployment instructions.
+This guide provides a comprehensive overview of the Salary-Calculator-2024-Q2-63777752, including installation, running and running tests instructions.
 For any issues or contributions, feel free to open an issue or pull request on the project's GitHub repository.